chrisLanderson/MetaOmics_Workshop/README.md

 # AEESP 2019 Meta-Omics Workshop
 ## Materials to help install the provided Anaconda virtual environments on your local computer

-The following scripts will install two environments (omics-env and qiime2-env) on your local computer.
+The following scripts will install two Anaconda virtual environments (omics-env and qiime2-env) on your local computer.
 The two environments include the following software (to see a full list of software and dependencies, open the appropriate \*.yml file above):

 **omics-env:**
   - R 3.5 and several common R packages for data analysis